silversub/terraform/provider/classic-infrastructure-resources.md

 Provide an SSH key resource.
 This allows SSH keys to be created, updated, and deleted.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Ssh_Key).
+For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Ssh_Key).

 ### Sample Terraform code
 {: #ssh-key-sample}